-Of all these lessons, there is one that stands out for me; I learned it the hard way.
+We learned from the many lessons 2020 taught us.
+Here are my top personal finance lessons.
+Of all these lessons, one stands out for me; I learned it the hard way.
 Read to find out which.

 A wise man once said, “A healthy man wants plenty of things; a sick man wants only one”.